 Before I finish discussing shutter speed, I want to make sure you understand one important concept when it comes to shutter speed and fireworks.

-We already know the main reason we choose to manipulate Shutter Speed.
-The longer we leave the shutter open, the more time the light has to reach the sensor.
+As a refresher, let’s discuss what generally happens when you set a longer Shutter Speed in photography.
+The longer you leave the shutter open, the more time the light from your subject has to reach the sensor.
 This can cause a relatively dimly lit object in your frame to be more visible in your photograph.

 However, Shutter Speed does not affect fireworks in that way.
 No matter how long your shutter speed is, a 5-second firework is only going to affect your sensor for exactly 5 seconds.
 Additionally, as the firework rises up into the air, and explodes at the end, it’s only occupying specific places on your sensor for as small as a split second.
 Whether your shutter speed is 5 seconds, or 20 seconds, or even 120 seconds, it won’t affect the intensity of the light coming from within the firework itself, and onto your camera sensor.
 So realistically, it doesn’t matter how long your shutter speed is.
 It just matters that it’s open for the entire duration of the firework.